"Trump Terrible 10": Harvey Edition

 3 & 4.
 Ivanka Trump, Assistant to the President, and Jared Kushner, Senior Advisor to the President.
 Last week’s ranking: 2 & 3

 This week two HUGE Suburbans were double parked obnoxiously wide on fancy 14th Street in DC, with three large agents standing by.
-Before I could wonder who was being protected, Ivanka and Jared raced out of a vehicle and into Barcelona Wine Bar.
-I hope they gave the waitress a HUGE tip, because the next day Ivanka, who claimed that her central goal working for her dad was to help working women, issued a statement endorsing the administration’s decision to dump an Obama administration plan to collect wage data in an effort to close the gender pay gap.
+Before I could wonder who was being protected, Ivanka raced out of a vehicle and into Barcelona Wine Bar.
+I hope she gave the waitress a HUGE tip, because the next day Ivanka, who claimed that her central goal working for her dad was to help working women, issued a statement endorsing the administration’s decision to dump an Obama administration plan to collect wage data in an effort to close the gender pay gap.
 “The proposed policy would not yield the intended results,” policy expert Ivanka declared.

-I’m not sure, frankly, that the Trumpshners left any tip, given Jared’s family financial woes and the Trump family’s real attitude toward giving.
+I’m not sure, frankly, that Mrs. Trumpshner left any tip, given Jared’s family financial woes and the Trump family’s real attitude toward giving.

 It also was revealed this week that not only did Her Highness Ivanka sit in dad’s chair during the G20 meeting, but also she sat in Vladimir Putin’s chair in the Kremlin when she visited as part of the Trump Organization’s record of having nothing to do with Russia.
 Ms. Trump told the New York Times “it is possible she sat in Mr. Putin’s chair during that tour but she did not recall it.”
 (So she sat in at least two chairs; yes, the second Goldilocks reference this week - see 5 above.)